oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 An Entity **MUST** publish updated Entity Configurations at intervals shorter than the validity period indicated by the `exp` Claim.
 This ensures that a fresh Entity Configuration is available before the previously issued one expires, thereby increasing resilience in case of temporary outages, signing key rollover, or operational disruptions.
 Entities **SHOULD** publish updated Entity Configurations with sufficient margin to account for caching behaviour and clock skew.

-If Trust Marks with short validity periods are used, these may effectively limit the usable validity of an Entity Configuration, see (#requirements_on_trust_mark_issuers).
-Therefore, federation operators **SHOULD** ensure that Trust Mark Issuers within the federation comply with the Trust Mark validity requirements stated in (#requirements_on_trust_mark_issuers).

 ### Hosted Entity Configurations {#hosted_entity_configurations}